jamescasbon/notebook.js/README.md

 * Move buttons
 * html stripped from javascript input
 * keyup in ace out of screen detection
-* Focus model wrong for markdown show/not show
 * detect whether content changed when evaluating (short circuit)
 * Overflows on output
 * Detect when to show last line